Mike Logan (Law & Order): Law & Order

 Mike Logan was born in 1958 in New York City's Lower East Side into a working-class Irish-Catholic family.
 His father was also a police officer.
 He spent 10 years attending Our Lady of Mercy, where he was often in trouble and sent to see the guidance counselor.
-Little is revealed about his extended family, but he has stated that his family crest has a griffin on it, suggesting a European maternal line distinct from that of his surname.
+Little is revealed about his extended family, though he has mentioned a cousin named Dave, and has also stated that his family crest has a griffin on it, suggesting a European maternal line distinct from that of his surname.

 He is originally portrayed as a cocky, womanizing misanthrope with a short fuse, which his captain, Donald Cragen (Dann Florek), refers to as his "famous temper".
 Later episodes, however, reveal a more complex side to the character; gradually he is revealed to have been abused as a child, both physically (by his unstable, alcoholic mother) and sexually (by his parish priest, whom he later confronts and brings to justice).
 These early traumas lead to his cynical view of the church; he quips in one episode, "My old lady had a rosary in her left hand while she beat the crap out of me with her right.
 The next time I go to church, six of my closest buddies will be carrying me."
-When he was a young man, his pregnant girlfriend had an abortion against his wishes.
+When Logan was a young man, his pregnant girlfriend had an abortion against his wishes.

+Producer Dick Wolf noted of Logan that he provided this complex backstory in creating the character "for the sake of continuity in the writing" and to "provide the foundation for the conflict that drives much of the drama in the series".

 In several episodes, his anger explodes.
 When his first partner, Max Greevey (George Dzundza), is murdered by a suspect in a racketeering case, Logan forces a confession from the murderer at gunpoint, and comes very close to killing him.
 The incident nearly costs Logan his job.
-He eventually learns to accept Greevey's death, however, with help from police psychiatrist Elizabeth Olivet (Carolyn McCormick).
+He eventually learns to accept Greevey's death, however, with help from forensic psychiatrist Elizabeth Olivet (Carolyn McCormick).
 He and Olivet become close, and it is later implied that they slept together.